thoughtbot/ember-cli-rails/CONTRIBUTING.md

 ## Setup

-After cloning the repository, execute the setup script:
+After cloning the repository, install [PhantomJS](http://phantomjs.org/) if you don't already have it, and execute the setup script:

     $ bin/setup